kaltura/playkit-js-ui-managers/docs/guide.md

 ### Second step: access and use the desired service inside the plugin

-get and use the desired service using the player's api inside the loadMedia() hook of your plugin
+Now You can access and use the desired service by using the player's API inside the loadMedia() hook of your plugin

 ```js
 export const pluginName = 'somePlugin';